Safety Audit · 17,940 ft

 If blood oxygen drops below 70% at high camp, descend immediately to Mud or Kaza.
 No delay.

-The primary risks on Kang La Expedition are: AMS/HACE above 16,000 ft, Crevasse fall on glacier approach, Altitude-induced exhaustion on 12-hour summit day, Total isolation — manual evacuation only.
+The primary risks on Kang La Pass Expedition are: AMS/HACE above 16,000 ft, Crevasse fall on glacier approach, Altitude-induced exhaustion on 12-hour summit day, Total isolation — manual evacuation only.
 Your operator should brief you on each of these before departure.

-Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt Kang La Expedition (16,440ft).
+Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt Kang La Pass Expedition (17,940ft).
 It is not routinely required for healthy trekkers but is recommended if you have had AMS symptoms on a previous high-altitude trip.
 Never start Diamox without medical advice — it has side effects including tingling fingers and increased urination.

 Strictly prohibited.
 The 24km Miyar Glacier is highly crevassed.